Garhammer Waldkirchen – Wayfinding

 Guiding System solved special challenges

 We designed the guiding system for the new parking garage of the Garhammer fashion house, which is known far beyond the Waldkirchen region.
 Because of the existing architecture and the garage‘s location by the historic city wall, the blocher partners architects positioned the entrances and exits for cars and pedestrians in various places.
 The split-level structure also posed special challenges.
 Concise Typography, distinct colours in each storey, and a differentiation of the mezzanines foster intuitive orientation.
-Since 1997, blocher partners has been collaborating with Garhammer, amongst others: New construction and renovation of a fashion house.read more
+Since 1997, blocher partners has been collaborating with Garhammer.
+Its accomplishments include the new construction and renovation of a fashion house.read more

 The requirements by clients and planners regarding wayfinding systems for parking garages are actually always the same: visitors should be able to easily find their way, to park without a problem, and to get from their car to the shopping center without any hassle.
 So that visitors can quickly and effortlessly find their car after they are done shopping, the area that they parked in must be easy to identify.
 In addition, the parking garage exit must be clearly identifiable for drivers.